anuragambuja/data-engineering-gcp/Google Kubernetes Engine.md

   -	Automatic upgrades for your cluster's node software
   -	Node auto-repair to maintain node health and availability
   -	Logging and Monitoring with Cloud Monitoring for visibility into your cluster
+- A multi-tenancy cluster allows for multiple users or teams to share one cluster for their workloads while maintaining isolation and fair resource sharing.
+This is achieved by creating namespaces.
+Namespaces allow multiple virtual clusters to exist on the same physical cluster.
 - Cluster : Group of Compute Engine instances:
   - Master Node(s) (Control plane) - Manages the cluster
     - Components: